TelmoRibeiro/CoMPSeT/README.md

 ## To Do (CAOS):
 - Review It
-- Session Reload Should Reload the Whole Page as Well
+- There is some problems with the right bar after switching examples without applying configs